aliyun/terraform-provider-alicloud/website/docs/r/fcv3_function.html.markdown

 ---
-subcategory: "FC3"
+subcategory: "Function Compute Service V3 (FCV3)"
 layout: "alicloud"
-page_title: "Alicloud: alicloud_fc3_function"
+page_title: "Alicloud: alicloud_fcv3_function"
 description: |-
-  Provides a Alicloud FC3 Function resource.
+  Provides a Alicloud FCV3 Function resource.
 ---

-# alicloud_fc3_function
+# alicloud_fcv3_function

-Provides a FC3 Function resource.
+Provides a FCV3 Function resource.

 The resource scheduling and running of Function Compute is based on functions.
 The FC function consists of function code and function configuration.

-For information about FC3 Function and how to use it, see [What is Function](https://www.alibabacloud.com/help/en/).
+For information about FCV3 Function and how to use it, see [What is Function](https://www.alibabacloud.com/help/en/functioncompute/developer-reference/api-fc-2023-03-30-getfunction).

 -> **NOTE:** Available since v1.228.0.